 Written feedback will be provided to the learner on the outcomes of this assessment.
 Further appeal processes are available.

-Please refer to the Complaints and Appeals procedure for more information available on the ABA website.
+Please refer to the Complaints and Appeals policies and procedures for more information available on the ABA website.

 Meeting your responsibilities under the traineeship criteria